Toronto Varsity Blues men's soccer: 1970: A season that aged like fine wine

-"Like good wine, the 1970 Soccer Blues improved with age" read The Varsity, after the 1970 season.
-In Nicol's second year in charge, there were only four returning veterans: Ken Cancellara, Miles Sosa, John Cobby and Ersin Ozerding.
-The rookies that year were Tony Bowker, Bruno Bruni, Ed Carter, Ken Franco, Mike Moores, Vito Polera, Mario Da Rosa, Dave Evans and Tony Lavelle.
+"Like good wine, the 1970 Soccer Blues improved with age," read The Varsity after the 1970 season.
+In Nicol's second year in charge, there were only four returning veterans: Ken Cancellara, Miles Sosa, John Cobby, and Ersin Ozerding.
+The rookies that year were Tony Bowker, Bruno Bruni, Ed Carter, Ken Franco, Mike Moores, Vito Polera, Mario Da Rosa, Dave Evans, and Tony Lavelle.
 Followed by what was regarded as the team's "longest pre-season in their 45-year history", the Varsity Blues started off with a 4–4 draw at home vs Guelph.
-Three games into the eight-game season they had a win, a loss and a draw.
-"The season's turning point, came at Hamilton where the [eventual champions] Mac Marauders were grateful to obtain a late equalizing tally after the Varsity Blues had put it all together for the first time" read The Varsity, describing the team's improvement in form midway through the year.
-After that the Blues, won two, drew one, and needed a win against the McMaster Marauders in the final game of the season.
-The Varsity Blues drew 1-1, and finished third.
+Three games into the eight-game season, they had a win, a loss, and a draw.
+"The season's turning point came at Hamilton where the [eventual champions] Mac Marauders were grateful to obtain a late equalizing tally after the Varsity Blues had put it all together for the first time," read The Varsity, describing the team's improvement in form midway through the year.
+After that, the Blues won two, drew one, and needed a win against the McMaster Marauders in the final game of the season.
+The Varsity Blues drew 1–1 and finished third.
 Mac went on to win the West division.
 Ozerding led the team with 7 goals, and captain John Cobby won team MVP.

-At the end of the 1970, it was announced that next year's Blackwood Trophy winner would go on to represent the OQAA (now the OUA) in the first ever CIAU National Championships — playing the other Canadian intercollegiate division champions.
+At the end of 1970, it was announced that next year's Blackwood Trophy winner would go on to represent the OQAA (now the OUA) in the first-ever CIAU National Championships – playing the other Canadian intercollegiate division champions.
 In December 1970, an ad ran in The Varsity informing the student body that the "Blues are determined to regain [their past status as OUA champions]...to help accomplish this, the team will initiate an off-season training program this Saturday".
-Anyone interested in participating in the first ever Blues off-season training was asked to "meet in the main locker room of Hart House tomorrow at 10:00AM".
+Anyone interested in participating in the first-ever Blues off-season training was asked to "meet in the main locker room of Hart House tomorrow at 10:00AM".
 Coach Nicol expected the loss of only one or two veterans for the following season.